 I have made a lifetime’s worth of diet and lifestyle modifications over the last 16 years since I first experienced the early symptoms of Crohn’s.
 Some have been effortless, some have seemed unfathomable.
 It’s a process.

 One of the things people will often say is, “But I love ice cream” or “I could never give up wine”.
 What if consuming those things that gave you really bad indigestion or triggered a migraine or caused body pain, mood instability, or interfered with your optimal quality of life in any way was also building disease in the body?
 Once?
 No big deal.
-Ongoing?
-The little deal could become a big deal.
-Frog in the water.
+Ongoing could easily become a big deal.

 What if you realized that those symptoms, the result of consuming things, doing things, engaging with certain people, whatever it is that excites some part of you in the moment, was ultimately pushing you down the slope of health, and degrading your well-being with repetition?
 Symptoms are your body’s way of saying something isn’t working right.
 Repeating the behaviour that triggers that response cultivates the potential for a domino cascade of health problems.
 This, in essence, is what builds degenerative disease.
-This is the frog slowly being boiled in that pot of water.
-It’s not overnight.
 It’s gradual.
 Diseases that are preventable by diet and lifestyle are the greatest threat to our longevity and quality of life– and dare I say it, now our freedom.
 These are the issues plaguing our overwhelmed disease care systems.

 This transition for me, the latest of many I have taken on, has invited me to experience many benefits.
 The most important for me however is the mental and emotional shift.
 I feel stronger, and more mentally resilient.
 I feel freed from the fog of lethargy that had plagued me since having my son in 2017.
 I am making bigger changes in my life and at work.
-Most notably, I feel better than I did a year ago.
 I have effectively halted and potentially reversed that degeneration process.
 And what was once an overwhelming undertaking, one more challenge to tackle, has truly become effortless.